Some courses displayed may not be offered every year. For actual course offerings by quarter, please consult the Quarterly Class Search

 Topics, varying from year to year, include piecewise linear and differential topology, manifolds, fiber bundles and fiber spaces, homotopy theory, and spectral sequences.

+MATH 227C.
 Advanced Topics in Geometric and Algebraic Topology

 (4)